Maths

 At Oakthorpe, we want children to develop their fluency and understanding of these key facts rather than just memorising them and not fully understanding their true meaning and purpose.
 For example, a child who can chant all of their times tables may appear to be fluent but unless they can apply this knowledge into other areas of maths then they are not yet secure in their understanding of what multiplication means.

 An important part of teaching this number fluency is to ensure that children are being explicitly taught strategies when solving problems.
 When a child is learning to add and subtract, we don’t just want them to understand what 3+4 or 7-2 means.
 We want them to be able to explore what happens when you add or subtract to certain numbers.
 We encourage children to explore statements such as, ‘You will always get an odd number if you add two odd numbers together.’
 Children will then use their number facts to investigate this statement and state whether they think this is true or false.
-Children will then be able to

 Times tables